JL907/Katarina/README.md

 ---

 ## Old Patch Notes
+`1.5.1`
+* Bouncing Blades now has fixed duration and is no longer affected by attack speed.
+   * This fixes an issue where Bouncing Blades wouldn't produce a dagger at high attack speeds.

 `1.5.0`
 * Voracity damage increased to 600% (up from 400%)
 * Bouncing Blades damage increased to 400% (up from 200%)